Sunday Lesson – The sacred and the profane. Nope.

 The Transfiguration

-In every lesson’s header, I observe my observing and write about how I write about small observations in my reading and study.
-There.
-Let the grammar checkers have that one!
-I planned to write about Jesus descending the transfiguration – we all know what happens as He ascends and at the top – but what about when He comes down?
-But now, as I sat down, I see my thoughts fitting into a larger theme.
+I planned today to write about Jesus descending from the transfiguration – we all know what happens as He ascends and at the top – but what about when He comes down?
+But now I see my thoughts fitting into a larger theme.

 Imagine the scene.
 Jesus is on the mountain with three disciples.
-Not just fishing pals but people He intends to carry on His work.
-On the mountaintop, Jesus’s appearance changes to blinding white while he talks with Moses and Elijah, the Law and the Prophets.
-Peter – his rapier-sharp mind always working – cries out, “Hey!
+Not just fishing pals but people who will carry on His work.
+On the mountaintop, Jesus’s appearance changes to blinding white as he talks with Moses and Elijah, the Law and the Prophets.
+Peter – his rapier-sharp mind always working – shouts, “Hey!
 This is great!
 How ‘bout we make you guys tents so we can all stay awhile?!”

 Jesus doesn’t answer, but G does: This is My son.
 The three lackeys fall on their faces until they hear Jesus’s voice and feel His tap on their shoulders.
 “Stand up,” He says.
 “Don’t be afraid.”
 They look around, and the world is back to normal.
 Jesus is hot and sweaty, and Moses and Elijah are gone.
 Jesus and the three trudge down the mountain, and Jesus warns them to keep these events secret.
 At the hill’s bottom, it’s back to work: healing, chiding, encouraging, and loving.
 It’s never-ending.

-Jesus never cordons off churchy, prayery, preachy time from washing feet, laughing with friends, or sharing a meal.
+Jesus never cordons off churchy, prayery, preachy time from time spent washing feet, laughing with friends, or sharing a meal.
 They’re one and the same.
 It’s all serving and enjoying the Father.

 We – I – tend to make categories and fit ourselves and others into them.
 Mostly we do this so we can feel better about ourselves, show people how great we are, and elevate our egos.